A for Amitabh Bachchan

 While this movie opened to bumper full house without any problems, thespian Manoj Kumar made a big fuss about how his character was portrayed negatively and wanted an apology plus the scenes being cut.

+P for is also for parties.
 There’s something always happening at Bollywood parties.
-The latest was Katrina Kaif’s birthday.
-The media reported that SRK and Salman almost came to blows.
+In a Katrina Kaif birthday many years back, it was reported that SRK and Salman almost came to blows.

 Q for Quiz Shows

 Why did SRK take up Kaun Banega Crorepati?
 To prove a point to Amitabh?
 Was Kya Aap Paanchvi Pass Se Tez Hain a washout?
-What is SRK doing hosting a college quiz?
+Why did SRK host a college quiz?

+R for is also for Rab Ne Banadi Jodi.
 During the shooting of this movie, it is alleged that SRK smoked on the premises of a “No Smoking” Sikh college in Amritsar.
-Another unsubstantiated rumour and mini-controversy.

 S for Scanner